Code-Institute-Submissions/MattMurnaghan-House-Price-Predictor/README.md

 This ensured that the project was stable and ran locally on my machine.
 I also replaced tensorlfow with tensorflow-macos in the requirements.txt file as per apples direction in this article: [Using TensorFlow on MacOS](https://developer.apple.com/forums/thread/686926)

+**Update**

+I removed tensorflow from the project as deploying the macos version to heroku caused issues.

 Once the required packages have been installed, you can see the full list by running the following command:
 ```
 pip list